-Explores the health care system and the profession of nursing, with emphasis on care with a diverse population of clients.
-Introduces the beginning practical nurse student to essential nursing concepts, such as therapeutic communication, infection control, patient safety, patient education, evidence- based practice, scope of practice, legal and ethical issues, principles of caring, promotion of comfort, and the nursing process.
+Explores the health care system and the profession of nursing, with emphasis on care with a diverse population of clients and the basics of multicultural health.
+Introduces the beginning practical nurse student to essential nursing concepts, such as therapeutic communication, infection control, promotion of comfort, patient safety, patient education, evidence- based practice, Washington State Scope of Practice Decision Tree, coordination of care legal and ethical issues, standards of practice, and the nursing process.